supertree-toolkit/stk/doc/tutorial.rst

 your dataset.

 For our tutorial dataset, we have already created the subs file for you.
-Run this on :filename:`Anomura.phyml` using the GUI or command line:
+Run this on :file:`Anomura.phyml` using the GUI or command line:

 :command:`stk sub_taxa -s anomura_subs Anomura.phyml Anomura_subbed.phyml`

-In the GUI use :menuselection:`STK Function->Sub taxa` and then :menuselection:`Import subs` to import the subs file.
+In the GUI use :menuselection:`STK Function --> Sub taxa` and then :menuselection:`Import subs` to import the subs file.
 Then click :menuselection:`Sub taxa`.
 This will give you a warning message.
 This is fine, so click OK (we want to put in new taxa).
-Now save the currently open file (:filename:`Anomura.phyml`) as a new *history* entry has been added, containing details of the substitution.
+Now save the currently open file (:file:`Anomura.phyml`) as a new *history* entry has been added, containing details of the substitution.

 *The next few steps need doing each time you need to generate a supertree after